yosef147yosef/Mini-project-in-databases-Yosef-Halevi-Eliyahu-Shulman/README.md

 ### Bank

-Represents the banks where accounts are held.
+Description: Represents the banks where accounts are held.

 **Attributes:**
 - Bank ID: (Type: Integer or String)